 That very question lead me to ask questions about religious celebrations, the connectivity of religions and the just plain weirdness of religions.
 What follows are some of the answers I found along the bunny trail.

 Why is this season different from all others?

-Because over the course of a month we get the Vernal Equinox and three major religious holidays: NoRuz, Easter and Passover.
+Because between mid-March and late April we get the Vernal Equinox and three major religious holidays: NoRuz, Easter and Passover.

 The Vernal Equinox is when the Sun can be observed to be directly above the equator.
 The word equinox is derived from the Latin word aequinoctium (equal night).
 Basically the day is equally divided between light and dark.
 At this time of year the Southern Hemisphere is entering autumn while cultures in the Northern Hemisphere celebrate their spring festivals.